tanyaortiz/fed-philosophy/README.md

 ## Performance
 - Stress / Smoke Testing
-- Proficiency in ALL Dev tools for each browser
+- Proficiency in ALL dev tools for each browser
-	- Chrome Dev Tools
+	- Chrome DevTools
-	- Firefox Dev Tools / Firebug
+	- Firefox Developer Tools / Firebug
-	- IE F12 Tools
+	- IE F12 Developer Tools
 - Proficiency in using profiling tools and understanding data
 	- Understand what every tab inside Chrome Dev Tools does and why